treble-maker123/vim-config/README.md

 I use this in conjunction with [iTerm](https://iterm2.com) and [Visual Studio Code's theme](https://github.com/tallpants/vscode-theme-iterm2)

+Additionally, in order for [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to work, follow the installation instructions on their [Github page](https://github.com/ycm-core/YouCompleteMe#installation) for your system.
+Otherwise, you should comment out the plugin, or the plugin will give errors on Linux systems or freeze the terminal on MacOS.

 ### Vundle Installation

   See their [Gihub](https://github.com/VundleVim/Vundle.vim#quick-start) page for information.